OSSystems/meta-browser/meta-firefox/README.md

 with multiple libc implementations (glibc/musl) and display systems (x11/wayland), for multiple CPU platforms.

-OpenEmbedded/Yocto BSP layer for Firefox Browser
+OpenEmbedded/Yocto layer for Firefox Browser
 ================================================

 This layer provides web browser recipes for use with OpenEmbedded